+Because of Christ's self-sacrificing love, sin will be no more.
+Forever the government of heaven stands justified.
+Its Maker is known as the God of love.
 Anarchy and rebellion will eventually be done away, and done away forever.
 "Rebellion can never again arise.
 Sin can never again enter the universe.
 Through eternal ages all are secure from apostasy.
-By love's self-sacrifice, the inhabitants of the earth and heaven are bound to their Creator in bonds of indissoluble union." -Id., page 26.
+By love's self-sacrifice, the inhabitants of the earth and heaven are bound to their Creator in bonds of indissoluble union." - Id., p.
+26.